fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-benchmark-linux-lab.md

 ###  Where You Can Look Up

-Documentation about the Phoronix Test Suite can be found at [https://www.phoronix-test-suite.com/?k=home](https://www.phoronix-test-suite.com/?k=home)
+Documentation about the Phoronix Test Suite can be found [here](https://www.phoronix-test-suite.com).

 ### What You'll need